Our gay travel guide to Malta with top tips about the gay scene, places to stay, gay bars, restaurants, activities

 “Malta has become the gold standard of LGBTQI reforms – a beacon of human rights for LGBTIQ issues!”

 This says a lot for a country where up until 2013, divorce was illegal.
 This gives you an idea of just how Catholic and religious Malta used to be.
-It all began in 2013 when the progressive centre-left Labour Party came to power and prioritised gay-friendly policies led by the proactive Minister for Equality, Helena Dalli.
-They began by passing a full range of anti-discrimination laws, recognised civil unions and also passed adoption laws within their first year in power.
+It all began in 2013 when the progressive centre-left Labour Party came to power and prioritized gay-friendly policies led by the proactive Minister for Equality, Helena Dalli.
+They began by passing a full range of anti-discrimination laws, recognized civil unions, and also passed adoption laws within their first year in power.

 The progressive Labour Party then went on to ban conversion therapy in 2016, becoming the first country in Europe to do so.
 Then in 2017, the Maltese government gave the LGBTQ the ultimate prize: gay marriage!

 In relation to transgender rights, Malta is also ahead of the pack.
-The right to change legal gender was introduced in 2015, and since 2017, a third gender option “X” is permitted/recognised in identification documents.
+The right to change legal gender was introduced in 2015, and since 2017, a third gender option “X” is permitted/recognized in identification documents.
 In addition, the government has changed the language used to refer to domestic and family relationships in legal documents, making them gender-neutral.

 Is Malta safe for gay travelers?

 A big HELL YEAH!